alitnk/monopay/website/docs/intro.md

 # Intro

-Polypay abstracts away all the different APIs and give you one easy way for making purchases with different payment services.
+Polypay abstracts away all the different APIs and gives you one simple way for making purchases with different payment services.

 ### Supported Drivers